Philipp238/parfam/README.md

 ````
 y_pred = parfam.predict(x).
 ````
 A more thorough introduction with some examples is shown in `example.ipynb`.
-There, many of the necessary hyperparameters are described.
+There, many of the necessary hyperparameters are described which might be necessary for indepth experiments, since the parametric family used by per default in *parfam.fit(x,y)* is rather small.

 ## Structure